medeepeshyadav/OOPs-Projects-with-Automated-Tests/Towers-of-Hanoi/README.md

 - Small disc cannot be put on large disc.
 - Goal is to stack all the discs on Rod 'C' in correct order.

-### Result of the OOA stage
+## Result of the OOA stage
 From the OOA stage we have got the description of the system that needs to be built.
+We determined that we need following five type of objects:
+- Rod object to replicate real world rod object,
+- Disc object to replicate a real world disc object,
+- Player object that will interact with the Game interface,
+- The game initial set up,
+- Lastly, the Game object which will act as an engine to combine all this objects and run our game.

-We determined that we need two type of objects, Rods and Discs.
-And we also determined the behaviors on the objects, and which object activate a certain behavior on what object.
+We also determined the behaviors on the objects, and which object activate a certain behavior on what object.

 <a name = "ood">
 <h1> Object Oriented Design (OOD)</h1>
 </a>
 In the OOA stage, we came up with the high level description of the system we are required to build.
 Now, let's use that description and transform it into requirements for our program.

-### High level design
+## High level design
 With the above description of the system, our high level design looks like this:
 ![](./images/high_level_design.png)

 Since, there are tree **Rods** and N number of **Discs**, we are required to make two classes.
 Class **Rod** and class **Disc**.
 The above UML diagram shows that the object of class Disc is pushed to an object of class Rod.
 The '*' beside the Disc class and '1' beside the Rod class tells that, **many** object of Disc class can be pushed to **one** object of Rod class, respectively.

+After creating these two class, we can use their objects in another class **SetUp**, to form the initial setup of the game.
+You can see that both the **Rod** class and the **Disc** class are in composite relationship with the **SetUp** class, that is because, the **SetUp** class is composed of both the classes.

+Then we have, **Player** which is in dependence relationship with the **Game** class, that is, object of type **Player** is created by **Game** class.
+And the **Player** object interacts with the **Game** interface.

+Lastly, we have the **Game** class which combines all the objects and run the game.
+You can see the **SetUp** class is in composite relationship with it.

 Now, let's move further and see what kind of attributes and methods we can define on these classes.

-### Identifying the Attributes and Methods
+## Identifying the Attributes and Methods
+### 1. `Disc` class
 #### Attributes:
 **`size`**: The class `Disc` can have a `size` attribute since, all the discs are of different size.

+### 2. `Rod` class
+#### Attributes:
 **`rod_name`**: The class `Rod` can have a `rod_name` attribute to identify which rod it is.

 **`disc`**: Also class `Rod` can have a `disc` attribute which is the object of `Disc` type to be pushed into the rod.